awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-chapt.rst

     * You can use the :ref:`standalone deployment tool <tkv-deployment-tool>` to deploy applications to |EB| containers.

+    * You can use the :ecs-dg:`Docker CLI <docker-basics.use-ecr>` to deploy applications to |ECS| containers.

     * You can use the :eb-dg:`AWS Management Console <using-features.deployment.newapp>` to deploy applications to |EB| containers.

-    For either approach, you must first create a web deployment package.
+    For |EB| deployments, you must first create a web deployment package.
 For more information, see `How to: Create a Web Deployment Package in Visual Studio <http://msdn.microsoft.com/en-us/library/dd465323.aspx>`_.
+    For |ECS| deployment, you must have a Docker image.
+For more information, see `Visual Studio Tools for Docker <http://docs.microsoft.com/en-us/aspnet/core/publishing/visual-studio-tools-for-docker>`_.

 .. toctree::
     :titlesonly:
     :maxdepth: 1

     deployment-beanstalk
+    deployment-ecs
     deployment-tool